ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk2-overview.rst

 System Features
 =======================
-Pixhawk2.1 'The Cube' flight controller is a further evloution of the Pixhawk flight controller.
+The Cube flight controller is a further evloution of the Pixhawk flight controller.
 It is designed for commercial systems and manufacturers who wish to integrate flight controller into their system.
 On top of the existing features of Pixhawk, it has the following enhancements:

 -  3 sets of IMU sensors for extra redundancy
 -  2 sets of IMU are vibration-isolated by built-in pieces of foam, reducing the effect of frame vibration to state estimation